6.8.20 All – flue pipes

 Adjustable flue draught control units are not permitted where gas burning appliances are installed.
 Where adjustable throat units are specified, they should be fitted in accordance with the manufacturer’s instructions.

-Flue pipes should be jointed in accordance with the manufacturer’s instructions, fixed socket up and correctly aligned.
+Flue pipes should be jointed in accordance with the manufacturer’s instructions, fixed socket up, correctly aligned and jointed.